canidlogic/libshasm/README.md

 - [x] Implement speculation buffer
 - [x] Implement decoding overlay
 - [x] Write innermost decoding function
-- [ ] Write numeric escape inner function
+- [x] Write numeric escape inner function

 The basic approach is to write the interfaces first (first five steps), add placeholders (next step), and then finish the functions starting with the outermost decoding function and working inward, but implement the numeric escape wrapper after the innermost function.
 At first, only empty strings (terminal key immediately) are supported.
 Then, strings with only extended UTF-8 characters in input override mode are supported.
 Then, everything except numeric escapes.
 Finally, full decoding support.

 These steps will be performed in separate branches, with results merged back into master when complete.
 At the end of this process, the block reading architecture will be established and the token reader will be done.

 ## 5. Releases

+### 0.2.2 (alpha)

+Finished the regular string reader framework by implementing the full decoder.

 ### 0.2.1 (alpha)